101death/courtcam/README.md

 - `--no-save`: Do not save the output image (just analyze)
 - `--batch`: Process all images in the input directory
 - `--debug-masks`: Save visualization images of the detected green and blue court areas
+- `--show-court-outline`: Display the green court outline in the output image

 ### Output Modes